foragepm/forage/docs/development.md

 npm run unconfig
 ```

-To configure go modules to use forest as a proxy, set the following env var in your shell:
+To configure go modules to use forage as a proxy, set the following env var in your shell:

 ```
 GOPROXY=http://localhost:8005